 The course is delivered using innovative learning methods, technology enhanced resources and one-to-one observations of you in your own practice.
 Upon successful completion of this Level 5 programme, you will be equipped to become an effective teacher in Post-14 education.

 This course is delivered at the Roundhouse Campus of Derby College Group by our highly qualified and experienced Teacher Training team who were judged ‘outstanding’ for Initial Teacher Education (FE and Skills) in the last Ofsted inspection (December 2015).
 The course is regulated by OfS and the qualification is awarded by the University of Derby.
 All students will have access to the Derby College Learning Resources Centre, the University of Derby library, and the College’s Moodle (online learning platform) pages.

 All applicants must attend a PGCE/Cert Ed information session for further details and an application pack.
 The event will include an informal interview to discuss your qualifications, experience, motivation and aspirations.

 You need evidence of:

 All applicants are subject to approval from the University of Derby.
 The course will only run with a minimum of 15 enrolments.

-Pathway modules include Teaching English (Literacy), Teaching Maths, Teaching STEM Engineering, Teaching and Learning for Inclusion, and Teaching Sport in the Post-14 Sector.
+Pathway modules include Teaching English (Literacy), Teaching Maths, Teaching STEM Engineering, Supporting Learners with Disabilities, and Teaching Sport in the Post-14 Sector.

 Optional modules include Teaching Higher Education in Colleges, Practitioner Research Project, Promoting Effective Classroom Behaviours, and Post-14 Teaching across the Sectors.